Home » Guides » Conservation Easements

 Easement planning and stewardship expenses vary widely depending on the specifics of the project.
 The land trust that the owner is exploring a potential easement with is best positioned to estimate the costs for a particular project.

-The cash value of the deduction—how much the landowner saves on taxes—would then be the gift’s value multiplied by the donor’s tax bracket.
-For example, a donor in the 35% tax bracket could save $140,000 on their taxes when making a conservation easement gift valued at $400,000.
+A donor’s ultimate tax savings can be approximated by multiplying the deductible amount by the donor’s marginal tax rate.
+For example, a donor in the 35% tax bracket with sufficient income to use the full deduction over not more than a 16-year period could save $140,000 on their taxes when making an easement gift valued at $400,000.

-[1] Although local, county, state, and federal governments may hold conservation easements, private land conservation as conducted by independent, charitable land trusts is the focus of this guide.
+[i] Although governments may hold conservation easements, the work of private, charitable land trusts is the focus of this guide.